Wondering how to measure KPIs for developers’ productivity?

 If your software project adopts Agile / Scrum practices, another measurement you can track is the velocity.
-This measurement will tell you the amount of work your team can complete during a single sprint.
+This measurement will tell you the amount of work your team (usually measured in lines of code) can complete during a given amount of time or a single sprint.

-A developer may ship quickly but it’s not good if the code is bug ridden.
-There are two sides to measuring bugs in software application:
+A developer may ship quickly but it‘s not good if the code is bug-ridden.
+There are two sides to measuring bugs in the codebase of a software application:

 1) The Severity of the bug (Low, Medium, High)